-In the maintenance of towers, attention shall be given to the following best practices:
+(a) In the maintenance of towers, attention shall be given to the following best practices:

-- (a) Towers require regular maintenance for purposes of early detection of deterioration and as a mandatory measure to prevent breakdowns and the attendant consequences. - (b) Regular maintenance is especially important for the purposes of public safety, network availability, environmental aesthetics and life time quality of the structures. - (c) Maintenance and inspection of steel towers and antenna supporting structures should be performed by the owner on a routine basis. - (d) Major inspections shall be performed at least once in every 3 years for guyed towers and every 5 years for self-supporting towers PROVIDED that the first thorough check of the structure should be carried out 6 months after its installation and erection. - (e) Shorter inspection intervals of 2 years for guyed towers and three years for self-supporting towers shall be obligatory for structures in coastal salt water environments, in corrosive atmospheres, and in areas that are prone to vandalism. - (f) Ground and aerial procedures should be performed only by authorized personnel, experienced in climbing and tower adjustments. - (g) All structures shall be inspected immediately after severe wind conditions like tempest, hurricane, tornado, and after the installation of an additional load like antennas on the structure loading conditions. - (h) At every tower site, the owner shall keep a maintenance log book in a thick cellophane folder.
-The folder shall be readily accessible to inspectors from the Commission or any duly authorised person and shall contain the following information: - (i) Installation Date - (ii) Inspection due dates - (iii)Painting due dates - (iv)Minor Maintenance due dates - (v) Major Maintenance due dates - (vi)Name and address of Inspector - (i) For each of the due dates, the log shall show that the inspection or the maintenance was carried out and by whom.
+- (i) Towers require regular maintenance for purposes of early detection of deterioration and as a mandatory measure to prevent breakdowns and the attendant consequences. - (ii) Regular maintenance is especially important for the purposes of public safety, network availability, environmental aesthetics and life time quality of the structures. - (iii) Maintenance and inspection of steel towers and antenna supporting structures should be performed by the owner on a routine basis. - (iv) Major inspections shall be performed at least once in every 3 years for guyed towers and every 5 years for self-supporting towers PROVIDED that the first thorough check of the structure should be carried out 6 months after its installation and erection. - (v) Shorter inspection intervals of 2 years for guyed towers and three years for self-supporting towers shall be obligatory for structures in coastal salt water environments, in corrosive atmospheres, and in areas that are prone to vandalism. - (vi) Ground and aerial procedures should be performed only by authorized personnel, experienced in climbing and tower adjustments. - (vii) All structures shall be inspected immediately after severe wind conditions like tempest, hurricane, tornado, and after the installation of an additional load like antennas on the structure loading conditions. - (viii) At every tower site, the owner shall keep a maintenance log book in a thick cellophane folder.
+The folder shall be readily accessible to inspectors from the Commission or any duly authorised person and shall contain the following information: - a.
+Installation Date - b.
+Inspection due dates - c.
+Painting due dates

+- d.
+Minor Maintenance due dates

+- e.
+Major Maintenance due dates

+- f.
+Name and address of Inspector

+- (ix) For each of the due dates, the log shall show that the inspection or the maintenance was carried out and by whom.